 Workouts come in a lot of different shapes and sizes, and when it comes to home workouts, sometimes we have to get creative for the best workout possible.
-Maybe you prefer privacy, maybe you don't have access to other facilities, or maybe you just don't have much time.
-It doesn't matter.
-It all depends on your lifestyle, and we're all unique.
-What does matter, however, is that you're getting the best workout.
+Maybe you prefer privacy, maybe you don’t have access to other facilities, or maybe you just don’t have much time.
+It doesn’t matter.
+It all depends on your lifestyle, and we’re all unique.
+However, what does matter is that you’re getting the best workout.

 Home fitness can be confusing enough at the best of times anyway.
-A lot of us just don't quite know what to do, or the best ways to do it.
-That's understandable too, there's a huge amount of work that goes into fitness after all.
-There are some great ways out there to tack things up a not though, and they can change the game completely.
+A lot of us just don’t quite know what to do or the best ways to do it.
+That’s understandable, too.
+A huge amount of work goes into fitness, after all.
+There are some great ways out there to tack things up a not, though, and they can change the game completely.

 One of the best examples of this in action is when you get creative.
-Not just with your exercise, but creative with your equipment.
+Not just with your exercise, but with your equipment too.
 No matter where you live, chances are, there are objects, furniture, and other general items at your disposal that can all take your workouts up a notch.
-Whether it's using more weight, more calories, or just more exercises available, your home can always be a great place to exercise.
-You just need to know where to look...
+So whether it’s using more weight, more calories, or just more exercises available, your home can always be a great place to exercise.
+You just need to know where to look…

-Chairs can be used, surprisingly, for an array of different exercise variations.
-They can work a vast range of different muscle groups that range from upper to lower body too.
+Surprisingly, chairs can be used for an array of different exercise variations.
+They can work with a vast range of different muscle groups that range from upper to lower body.
 Before you try these though, make sure the chair is stable and not going to tip by placing it with its back to a wall.
 Better safe than sorry, even with a home workout.

 On the other hand, then we have decline push-ups.
 You’re placing your feet on the chair and hands on the floor, making the push up much harder due to needing to lift a greater overall percentage of your body weight.
 That really hits your upper chest and your shoulders more than a standard push up would.

 A combination of all three would make a good chest workout in itself if done enough, so bear this in mind!